Layla Tov (“Good Night”) with Ronen Kolton Yehuda: My Vision for a New Israeli Talk-and-Music Night Show

 The show could host:

-singers and musicians
+- singers and musicians

-actors and comedians
+- actors and actresses

-public and cultural figures
+- creators, writers, and cultural figures

-people with unusual stories
+- public figures, thinkers, and people with unusual stories or perspectives

-and at times also international guests
+- and at times also international guests

-But again, it is important to say clearly: the guest list for conversation and the guest list for music do not always have to be the same.
+Again, it is important to say clearly: the guest list for conversation and the guest list for music do not always have to be the same.

 Where I would like the show to be